In a perfect world, your Chevrolet would never breakdown. We wouldn’t need to prepare for car repairs over $1,000 but yet here we are!

 When you purchased your Chevrolet, you made sure to be covered with a factory warranty.
 Now that your car is older, why stop?
 If anything, this is when vehicle protection matters the most.

 Endurance provides amazing protection plans that give you peace of mind, and amazing perks.
-Our plans come with the Endurance Elite Membership which combines the Endurance Protect App, a personal concierge, and tire replacements into one package!
+Our plans come with the Endurance Elite Benefits which combines the Endurance Protect App from the Apple Store or from Google Play, a personal concierge, and tire replacements into one package!

-The Endurance Elite Membership also comes with a $250 shopping voucher that can be spent at popular retailers like Nike, Panera Bread, Dunkin Donuts, and even the Hilton!
+The Endurance Elite Benefits also comes with a $250 shopping voucher that can be spent at popular retailers like Nike, Panera Bread, Dunkin Donuts, and even the Hilton!

 Our friendly representatives are skilled in everything Chevrolet.
 Call us now to get your personalized quote from Endurance!